MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/re-open-lead-sales.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Great news!
 A lead that you thought wasn't interested has contacted you, and it looks like the person will buy after all.
-Assuming that you disqualified the lead (instead of deleting), you'll be able to reopen it without reentering all the old information.
+Assuming that you disqualified the lead (instead of deleting it), you'll be able to reopen it without reentering all the information you already gathered.

-1. On the list of leads, select the down arrow and then select the **Closed Leads** view.
+1. On the list of leads, select the down arrow, and then select the **Closed Leads** view.

     ![Shows closed leads in Dynamics 365](../sales-enterprise/media/close-sales-lead.png "Shows closed leads in Dynamics 365")